hhumbetovv/fullstack-template/flutter/scripts/README.md

 ### `gen-clean`
 - Runs `build_runner clean` in all modules with a `build_runner` dependency.
+- Executes clean jobs concurrently.
+Concurrency defaults to half the CPU count, but can be overridden with `--workers <n>` (or `--workers auto` for defaults).
 - Removes common generated artifacts (`*.g.dart`, `*.freezed.dart`,
   `*.module.dart`, etc.) across the repository and deletes `.dart_tool/build`.